DegreeScience Prerequisites for the Health Professions

 To learn about the refund policy, please refer to the College of Graduate and Professional Studies' Student Handbook.

 Students may enter the program at any time, as long as they meet the prerequisites for the individual courses.
-They may take as many courses as needed to meet the prerequisite requirements for the health professions program to which they are applying.
-For students wishing to take more than two courses at a time, please email an Enrollment Counselor at firstname.lastname@example.org or call 855-325-0894.
+They may take as many courses as needed to meet the prerequisite requirements for the health professions program to which they are applying, but they are encouraged to limit enrollment to a maximum of two courses simultaneously.
+For students wishing to take more than two courses at a time, please email an Enrollment Counselor at email@example.com or call 855-325-0894.